golang-basics/concurrency/waitgroups/README.md

 Luckily there's no need to reinvent the wheel, Go introduces the `sync.WaitGroup` type, which does exactly all the above mentioned.

+### Go Concurrency Philosophy

+Go is a powerful language, and it gained its popularity because people hear its Concurrency model is one of the best.
+While Go has quite an elegant way of doing Concurrency, Go did not give up the Classic way of doing Concurrency.

+In Go there are 2 ways of making sure concurrent code executes correctly and safely:

+1. Concurrency Primitives
+2. Channels

+Very important to stress out, it's not one versus the other, and there's no better way of executing concurrent code using one or the other.
+It all depends on the type of scenario and use case.
+Generally everything that can be achieved with channels can be achieved with `sync` Concurrency Primitives as well.
+It's a matter of choice depending on Complexity,Composition,Performance or in general on what's being done with the data.

+### Concurrency Primitives

+All of Go's Concurrency Primitives are stored inside the `sync` package, which stands for Synchronization, because most of the times that's what we as developer do with the executing concurrent code.

+These are all the available types under the `sync` package:

+- `WaitGroup`
+- `Mutex`
+- `RWMutex`
+- `Locker`
+- `Cond`
+- `Map`
+- `Pool`

+### Atomicity

+### WaitGroup Overview

+### WaitGroup Implementation

 ### Examples

 - [No WaitGroup](https://github.com/golang-basics/concurrency/blob/master/waitgroups/no-waitgroup/main.go)